falfab/pylon_camera/README.rst

 - **exposure_auto & gain_auto**
   Only relevant, if '**brightness**' is set: If the camera should try to reach and / or keep the brightness, hence adapting to changing light conditions, at least one of the following flags must be set.
 If both are set, the interface will use the profile that tries to keep the gain at minimum to reduce white noise.
 The exposure_auto flag indicates, that the desired brightness will be reached by adapting the exposure time.
 The gain_auto flag indicates, that the desired brightness will be reached by adapting the gain.

+- **processed_raw_enable**
+  Only relevant, if the camera's pixel format is '**Bayer 12**'.
+It allows you to use the Color Transformation and Color Adjustment features when using a Bayer pixel format.

+- **light_source**
+  It allows you to correct color shifts caused by certain light sources.
+The supported light_source values are: 'off', 'daylight', 'daylight6500k', 'tungsten'.

 **Optional and device specific parameter**